Dollyshrivas/AXIS/README.md

 Instead of manually performing repetitive tasks, users can communicate with AXIS using natural language and let the AI understand the request and assist with the required action.

 AXIS is designed as a foundation for building a future-ready personal AI assistant that can work across devices such as laptops and smartphones.

+Axis is designed for gesture screenshots, file sharing, and full system access.

 ---